rethinkdb/rethinkdb-rs/0-about-rethinkdb/limitations.md

 ## Other notes ##

 By default, arrays on the RethinkDB server have a size limit of 100,000 elements.
 This can be changed on a per-query basis with the `arrayLimit` (or `array_limit`) option to [run](/api/javascript/run).

+RethinkDB uses byte-wise ordering for indexes, `orderBy` and `between`.
+While this corresponds to codepoint ordering in UTF-8, RethinkDB does not support Unicode collations, and does not normalize for identical characters with multiple codepoints (i.e, `\u0065\u0301` and `\u00e9` both represent the character "&eacute;" but RethinkDB treats them, and sorts them as, distinct characters).

 Some file systems, typically compressed or encrypted ones, may require the `--no-direct-io` option (see [Create a cluster on system startup](/docs/cluster-on-startup/) for more information on RethinkDB options).